dlt-hub/dlt-dagster-demo/README.md

 The diagram above illustrates the dlt data pipeline being orchestrated using dagster:
 1. A dlt resource (github_issues) yields the data from the GitHub API and passes the data to a dagster asset.
-2. A dagster configurable resource (Class: DltPipeline) which has a create_pipeline pipeline.
+2. A dagster configurable resource (Class: DltResource) which has a create_pipeline pipeline.
-3. A dagster asset that takes the configurable resource (Class: DltPipeline) and dlt resource (github_issues) to execute the pipeline.
+3. A dagster asset that takes the configurable resource (Class: DltResource) and dlt resource (github_issues) to execute the pipeline.

 ## How to run the pipeline
 The repo consists of two seperate dagster projects: